rockwood/www/_posts/2016-07-11-concurrent-feature-tests-with-phoenix.md

   * [Ecto Sandbox Adapter](https://hexdocs.pm/ecto/Ecto.Adapters.SQL.Sandbox.html)
   * [DB Connection](https://hexdocs.pm/db_connection/DBConnection.html)

-**A note on terminology:** I use the term _feature tests_ to mean an automated test that drives a browser through the application.
-Some prefer the term _end-to-end tests_, _acceptance tests_ or _integration tests_.
-For most people, these terms are used interchanably.
+**A note on terminology:** I use the term _feature test_ to mean an automated test that drives a browser through the application.
+Some prefer the terms _end-to-end test_, _acceptance test_ or _integration test_.
+For most purposes, these terms are used interchanably.